 From junior secretaries to the more experienced, we are able to source a comprehensive range of secretarial staff.

-We take the time to understand your administrative hiring requirements, as well as the culture of your business, ensuring that the shortlist we send is well-matched.
-It’s really important to establish the right personality profile for your business, as we would ideally like to see this person grow and progress with the role.
+We take the time to understand your administrative hiring requirements, as well as the values of your business, ensuring that the shortlist we send is well-matched.
+It’s really important to establish the value profile for your business, as we would ideally like to see the person we place with you align with what you believe in.
 To do this, we’ll take in your feedback through every stage of the secretarial recruitment process to ensure that you have every confidence in hiring your next secretary.
 Below, we outline different types of secretarial roles so you can find the candidate best suited to your requirements.Request info

 The role of a team secretary is similar to that of a PA in terms of general day-to-day responsibilities and tasks.
 The main difference, as the name suggests, is that this person will look after the administrative needs of a team rather than one or two senior level executives.